Tag Archives: group ride

 The next obstacle on our imaginary ride is a hilly section of the road.
 To mimic hilly terrain when riding your bike indoors, try the following:

-• Shift into a harder gear and pedal at 80% of your maximum effort for 2 or three minutes
+• Shift into a higher gear and pedal at 80% of your maximum effort for two or three minutes

 • Repeat this type of interval in groups of three.